Thomas-Maier/slurmy/README.md

 **tags** (default: None): Tags that should be attached to the job.
 Can be a string or a list of strings.

 **parent_tags** (default: None): Parent tags that should be attached to the job.
 Can be a string or a list of strings.

+**name** (default: None): Name to identify the job with.
+Slurmy makes sure that each job has a unique name and adds an incrementing integer as suffix, if needed.

 ## Interactive Slurmy